 It mainly characterizes the response-ability of the detector to the modulated light signal, that is, the frequency response of the detector.
 When the light signal arrives, the detector does not perceive the light signal immediately but has a lag process corresponding to the rise time of the output current or voltage curve.
 This lag time is the response time.

-The shorter the response time of the photodetector, the more light pulses that can be detected per unit time, and the greater the bandwidth of the detector.
+The shorter the response time of the photodetector, the more light pulses that can be detected per unit of time, and the greater the bandwidth of the detector.
 The response time is related to the RC parameters of the detector and the absorption coefficient of the material.
 It should be noted that the bandwidth described here should not be confused with the bandwidth of the working wavelength of the detector.

 The photodetector has some other parameters, such as working wavelength, working temperature, sensitivity, linearity, etc.